boostorg/redis/README.md

    req.push("HGETALL", "hset-key");
    req.push("QUIT");

-   // The tuple elements below will store the responses to each
+   // The tuple elements will store the responses to each individual
-   // individual command.
-The responses to HELLO and QUIT are being
+   // command.
+The responses to HELLO and QUIT are being ignored for
-   // ignored for simplicity.
+   // simplicity.
    std::tuple<ignore, std::map<std::string, std::string>, ignore> resp;

    // Executes the request.
 See below why we are using operator ||.